google/oboe/src/flowgraph/resampler/README.md

 # Sample Rate Converter

 This folder contains a sample rate converter, or "resampler".

+The converter is based on a sinc function that has been windowed by a hyperbolic cosine.
+We found this had fewer artifacts than the more traditional Kaiser window.

+## Building the Resampler

 It is part of [Oboe](https://github.com/google/oboe) but has no dependencies on Oboe.
 So the contents of this folder can be used outside of Oboe.

-The converter is based on a sinc function that has been windowed by a hyperbolic cosine.
-We found this had fewer artifacts than the more traditional Kaiser window.
+To build it for use outside of Oboe:

+1. Copy the "resampler" folder to a folder in your project that is in the include path.
+2. Add all of the \*.cpp files in the resampler folder to your project IDE or Makefile.

 ## Creating a Resampler